Import OMDb / IMDb Data to Google Sheets

 Putting it all together, we get the full API Request URL:

-(Of course, you should substitute in your own API key and search string.)
+Just substitute in your own API key and search string.

 We can now enter all our values into API Connector and start importing IMDB data into Google Sheets.

-- Click Run and a moment later you’ll see movies matching the search string "new york" populate the OMDb tab in your Google Sheet:
+- Name your request and click Run.
+A moment later you’ll see movies matching your search string populate your Google Sheet:

 http://www.omdbapi.com/?apikey=YOUR_KEY&t=dazed and confused